Engineers-Cradle/m2m-auth-registry/README.md

 ### Introduction

 This is a service that provides authentication between services.
-It is built using Rust and Redis.
+It is a simple service that allows services to register and authenticate with each other.
+The service is designed to be fault-tolerant and scalable.

 ### 🦄 Prerequisites